mathirud/mcsimpy/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about using MCLSimPy
+about: Ask a question about using mcsimpy
 title: '[QUESTION] '
 labels: question
 assignees: ''
 ---

 ## Question
-A clear and detailed question about MCLSimPy.
+A clear and detailed question about mcsimpy.

 ## Context
 What are you trying to accomplish?
 Include any relevant code snippets or configurations.